tonyjzhou/DocuTexter/README.md

 # File Converter Script

-This Python script automates the conversion of HTML and PDF files to text files.
+This Python script automates the conversion of HTML and PDF files to text files so that it can be easily processed by ChatGPT and other LLM systems.

 It supports processing individual files, all files in a directory, or files matching a wildcard pattern.

 ## Features